jellevlieshout/musicmosaic/README.md

 │   ├── histerModelStore.ts
 │   └── spotifyStore.ts
 ├── styles
-├── utils                   # ADD DETAILS
-└── views                   # application views
+├── utils                   # configs and utility functions, mainly (but not only) for external APIs └── views                   # application views
 │   ├── GameplayView.tsx
 │   ├── HomeView.tsx